“What mental health needs is more sunlight, more candor, more unashamed conversation” – Glenn Close

 In another part of this study, they could see a significant correlation between social media and how their peers sway them.
 Teenagers were shown neutral as well as risky photos, and it was revealed that the type of photo was not a factor or a criteria for “liking” that photo on social media.
 They realized that teenagers are more likely to “like” popular photos, without a second thought to the content, putting them under the spell of social media.
 This very action proves that peers can easily sway the minds of teens, for better or worse.
 Constantly “liking” photos without thinking twice about the content or caring about its impact, makes them more and more ignorant, without a sense of responsibility, creating mental health problems as they slowly detach themselves from society, and this has become a leading cause for problems like depression and anxiety in teens.

 Are Mental Illnesses In Teens Increasing?

 Mental illnesses, especially in teens, are on a steep rise as new advances in technology, social media, and things like electric cigarettes are made.
 Mental illnesses are avertable, but they often tend to exacerbate as the symptoms seamlessly merge and become our, or a part of our lived reality and become all too common to seem out of the ordinary.
-Parents often go into denial as they see these symptoms settling into their child’s life and procrastinate to either have a conversation or have a diagnosis.
+Parents often go into denial as they see these symptoms settling into their child’s life and procrastinate either having a conversation or having a diagnosis.
 The most common stressors may not lead to depression or anxiety, but they may still be mentally damaging and, if ignored, could result in those problems later on.